comfortchambeshi/wit-sparco-php-sdk/README.md

 On JWT Keys, enter your private key.

 Copy your JWT payload to:
-classes/Sparcopay.php and then token as shwon:
+classes/Sparcopay.php, verifyTransaction and then token as shown:
 > 'token: Your JWT token'

 ### Boom!!!
 Your Wit Sparco SDK is ready to go